 Helsinki – the Christmas city

 The first substantial snow usually arrives in time for Christmas in the Finnish capital, draping the city in white and creating an appropriately festive ambience.
-Christmas lights on the city’s main street Aleksanterinkatu and the bustle of shoppers in St Thomas’ Market exude a cheering warmth.
+Christmas lights on the city’s main street Aleksanterinkatu and the bustle of shoppers in Helsinki Christmas Market exude a cheering warmth.

 The sun may be reluctant to rise as winter starts to grip Helsinki, but the aroma of mulled wine, or glögi, and shop window decorations warm the soul as Christmas approaches.